-(f) The Annual Payment set forth in this section shall be considered the Basic Charge for service hereunder, and each Participant shall pay a surcharge for excess BOD and/or SS as provided in Section 4.02, and for excessive discharge in the manner set forth in Section 3.04(c).
+(f) The Annual Payment set forth in this section shall be considered the basic charge for service hereunder, and each Participant shall pay a surcharge in addition to the Annual Payment for excess BOD and/or TSS as provided in Section 4.02, and for excessive discharge in the manner set forth in Section 3.04(c).

-(g) The District shall establish and maintain a separate fund entitled the "Muddy Creek Contingency Fund."
-The Contingency Fund shall be used solely for the purpose of paying unexpected or extraordinary Operation and Maintenance Expenses of the System for which funds are not otherwise available under the Contract.
-The Contingency Fund shall initially be funded, and any subsequent deficiency shall be restored, with amounts included as Operation and Maintenance Expenses in the Annual Budget, not to exceed \$3,000 for any Fiscal Year, up to a maximum of \$15,000.
-So long as the Contingency Fund contains money and investments not less than \$15,000 in market value, any surplus in the Contingency Fund shall be applied and credited towards the payment of Operation and Maintenance Expenses.
+(g) The District shall establish and maintain a separate fund entitled the "Buffalo Creek Interceptor System Contingency Fund."
+The Contingency Fund shall be used solely for the purpose of paying unexpected or extraordinary Operation and Maintenance Expenses of the Interceptor System for which funds are not otherwise available under this Contract.
+The Contingency Fund shall initially be funded, and any subsequent deficiency shall be restored, with amounts included as Operation and Maintenance Expenses in the Annual Budget.